-The recipe I’m sharing today is inspired by my step-mother’s parents mackerel rillettes that I love.
+The recipe for salmon rillettes I’m sharing today is inspired by my step-mother’s parents mackerel rillettes that I love.
 They make it using fresh fish they just caught in the sea!
 So fresh and delicious!

 - 1/2 tsp lemon juice

-- 1 heaped tbsp shallot, finely minced (about 1/4 of a medium shallot) - you can also use red onion
+- 1 tbsp shallots finely minced (about 1/4 of a medium shallot) - you can also use red onion

-- 1 heaped tbsp fresh chives, finely minced
+- 1 tbsps fresh chives a heaped tbsp, finely minced

-- French baguette or sourdough, sliced and toasted, to serve
+- 1 French baguette or sourdough loaf sliced and toasted, or cucumber slices, to serve

 You might also like: